-The inspector was satisfied that if the proposed practices are implemented, residents' nutritional needs will be met to an acceptable standard.
+If the proposed practices are implemented, residents' nutritional needs will be met to an acceptable standard.
+Nutritional assessments will be completed on admission and as required.
 Weights will be recorded on a monthly basis or more frequently if required.
 The menu choices will be on display.
-Photographs will be taken of various meal choices and these will serve as a reminder for residents.
+If appropriate, photographs will be taken of various meal choices and these will serve as a reminder for residents.
 The person in charge also discussed how healthy eating options will be encouraged and residents will be actively involved in planning their menus.
+It is expected that residents will be involved in shopping and cooking in the centre.
 The inspector saw that a policy was in place on the monitoring and documentation of nutritional intake.
-The person in charge told the inspector that to further improve this aspect of care nutritional assessments were being introduced across the organisation.
-Additional training for staff will be provided as required.